ganrad/oci-ai-services/oci-ai-ad-async/README.md

    1. Access the anomaly detection results JSON file

-      Follow the steps described in Section [1] above to access the **Output** OCI Object Store Bucket.
+      Follow the steps described in Section [1] above to access the **Output** OCI Object Store *Bucket*.

-      The anomaly detection results file would be created under a separate directory/folder in OCI Object Store Bucket using the following naming convention **Model-OCID/Output-Bucket-Name**, where *Model-OCID* is the OCI ID of the Anomaly Detection *Model* and *Output-Bucket-Name* is the OCI Object Store Bucket *Name*.
+      The anomaly detection results file would be saved under a separate directory/folder in OCI Object Store Bucket using the following naming convention **Model-OCID/Output-Bucket-Name**, where *Model-OCID* is the OCI ID of the Anomaly Detection *Model* and *Output-Bucket-Name* is the OCI Object Store Bucket *Name*.
 The anomaly detection results file *Name* will be the same as inference data set file name suffixed with **-results**.
 See screenshot below.

       ![alt tag](./images/section-3-1-1.png)